Some Generalizations of Mirzakhani's Recursion and Masur-Veech Volumes via Topological Recursions: Introduction

-\begin{thm}[Stanford-Witten's recursion \cite{Stanford:2019vob,Norbury:2020vyi}] Let $V_{g,n}^{\mathrm{SWP}}(L_1,\ldots.L_n)$ be the supersymmetric analogue of the Weil-Petersson volume, referred to as the super Weil-Petersson volume, for the moduli space of bordered connected super Riemann surfaces of genus $g$ with $n$ ordered NS boundary components of lengths $L_1,\ldots,L_n$. \footnote{ There are several choices of the orientation- and time-reversal symmetries to define the JT supergravity.
+\begin{thm}[Stanford--Witten's recursion \cite{Norbury:2020vyi,Stanford:2019vob}] Let $V_{g,n}^{\mathrm{SWP}}(L_1,\dots,L_n)$ be the supersymmetric analogue of the Weil--Petersson volume, referred to as the super Weil--Petersson volume, for the moduli space of bordered connected super Riemann surfaces of genus $g$ with $n$ ordered NS boundary components of lengths $L_1,\dots,L_n$. \footnote{ There are several choices of the orientation- and time-reversal symmetries to define the JT supergravity.
 Depending on the choice of these symmetries, the sign and power of $2$ factors must be implemented to find the partition function and the supersymmetric volume $V_{g,n}^{\mathrm{SWP}}$.
-In this article, we adopt the normalization of $V_{g,n}^{\mathrm{SWP}}$ to agree with $V^{\Theta}_{g,n}$ defined in \cite{Norbury:2020vyi} (see eq.\eqref{sw_volume}). } The super Weil-Petersson volumes for $2g-2+n>0$ obey the same recursion relation as the Mirzakhani's recursion \eqref{eq:Mirzakhani_rec} with replacements:
+In this article, we adopt the normalization of $V_{g,n}^{\mathrm{SWP}}$ to agree with $V^{\Theta}_{g,n}$ defined in \cite{Norbury:2020vyi} (see equation~\eqref{sw_volume}). } The super Weil--Petersson volumes for~${2g-2+n>0}$ obey the same recursion relation as Mirzakhani's recursion \eqref{eq:Mirzakhani_rec} with replacements:

-where $D^{\mathrm{SWP}}$ and $D^{\mathrm{SWP}}$ are
+where $D^{\mathrm{SWP}}$ and $R^{\mathrm{SWP}}$ are

 and the kernel function $H^{\mathrm{SWP}}(x,y)$ is

 \end{thm}